 Would using a Nyloc nut be worse than what many battery manufacturers shipped the battery with, if it’s a plain hex nut or wing nut?

 Answer = NO!
 Adding a Nyloc is a level of safety beyond a standard hex nut or wing nut.

 In this melted battery case, the Nyloc nut was still well “locked“, despite the battery case physically melting due to high resistance.
 I’d have to vote for the Nyloc certainly being better than no locking mechanism at all.

 Why does all this matter?

+We would need two failure modes to have the actual failure of a Nyloc nut.
+A melted Nyloc and an improperly torqued nut to begin with.
 Based on the factual data, including melting points, this suggests that before this Nyloc nut would have failed the battery case would have been so melted the owner would have been alerted to something, such as a fire or acid all over his vessel, well before the Nyloc nut became an issue.

 My personal preference here is to use a locking washer when ever I can, but when it won’t fit, I have no issues using a properly torqued Nyloc nut on a battery terminal.

 Why Do Battery Manufacturers use Stainless Nuts and Posts if Stainless Steel is a Poor Conductor?

 The answer to this is simple.
 The connection to the battery is between the lug and lead not the SS fasteners or SS posts.
 The nuts and posts are only there to provide compression and resist corrosion.
 Stainless is a fine solution to accomplish this.